maimaixiong/ChibiOS/demos/STM32/RT-STM32F407-CGW/dbc/dbcc.md

 	-g     print out the grammar used to parse the DBC files -t     add timestamps to the generated files
-	-x     convert output to XML instead of the default C code -b     convert output to BSM (beSTORM) instead of the default C code -C     convert output to CSV instead of the default C code -o dir set the output directory
+	-x     convert output to XML instead of the default C code -C     convert output to CSV instead of the default C code -b     convert output to BSM (beSTORM) instead of the default C code -j     convert output to JSON instead of the default C code -D     use 'double' for the encode/decode type messages -o dir set the output directory
 	-p     generate only print code
 	-k     generate only pack code